jwbuurlage/jwbuurlage.github.io/content/blog/ctp-programmer-category.md

 map(_, f) compose alpha = alpha compose map(_, f)
 ```

 It turns out that this can be shown in a very general context, and it has to do with the fact that the 'bodies' for `f`, `map` and `alpha` are the same for all types.
-This is related to _free theorems_, which we will not go into in this seris.
+This is related to _free theorems_, which we will not go into in this series.

 Let us revisit our `head` example, and consider the naturality condition here.
 It says that: